codedbychavez/configcat-vue/README.md

 ```
 ### Using the FeatureWrapper with a user object

-As mentioned in the ConfigCat docs, the [**User Object**](https://configcat.com/docs/advanced/user-object/) can be used when you need to pass potential Targeting rules variables.
-It also allows you represent a user in your application.
+According to the documentation for ConfigCat, the [User Object](https://configcat.com/docs/advanced/user-object/) can be used to pass potential Targeting rules variables.
+In addition, it allows you to represent a user in your application.

-The User Object can be passed as prop to the **Feature Wrapper** component.
+A User Object can be passed as a prop to the **Feature Wrapper** component.

 1. Define the User Object as a **data** property